-The National Curriculum's Computing content is used as a starting point for devising our curriculum - yet these lengthy objectives are broken down into manageable, sequenced chunks for children over the six year groups, that widen the scope and reach of the subject to reflect its ever-growing importance in our world.
+The National Curriculum's Computing content is used as a starting point for devising our curriculum - yet lengthy objectives are broken down into manageable, sequenced chunks for children over the six year groups, with further objectives added that widen the scope and reach of the subject to reflect its ever-growing breadth and importance.

 Progression through the framework is based on key items of knowledge and skill being re-visited and expanded upon, allowing children to build solid foundations in their long-term understanding of Computing.
 Our bespoke framework provides children with a broad, balanced set of learning experiences.
 With strategic hardware and software choices made by schools, a multitude of high-quality, yet easy-to-access, learning experiences are made available for staff and students.